Manwinder-S-J/WrittenNumberConverter/README.md

 2. Run the WrittenNumberRun.java file

 ## Contributing
-We welcome contributions to improve the WrittenNumber Converter.
+You are welcomed to contribute and to improve the WrittenNumber Converter.
 Feel free to fork the repository, make your changes, and submit a pull request.

 ## License
 [MIT License](LICENSE.md)